-In 1986 I moved to Worthing and re-established the station at my new address, but in the autumn of 1987 hurricane force winds ripped across the south coast of England, causing considerable damage to my station mast, and antennas.
-I managed to salvage enough to get the station back on the air, but in the spring of 1989 during more storm force gales my mast and antennas were damaged beyond repair.
-Discouraged and lacking finance I decided to pack the remains of the station away and G6JVT went off air until I had more time and money for the hobby.
+In 1986 I moved to Worthing on the south coast of England, but in the autumn of 1987 hurricane force winds damaged to my station mast, and antennas, then in the spring of 1989 during more storm force gales my mast and antennas were damaged beyond repair.
+Discouraged and lacking finance I decided to pack away what remained of the station and G6JVT went off air.

-During the spring of 2006 I got the old equipment out of the loft, dusted it off, tested it, and much to my amazement the my old rigs still worked, so my interest in the hobby was rekindled.
+During the spring of 2006 while in my loft I came across my old Amateur Radio equipment, tested it, and found it was still working, and my interest in Amateur Radio radio was re-kindled.
 G6JVT came back on air in the early summer of 2006 and has been active ever since.

 My Station (big boys toys):

-I very much enjoy home construction and have built a selection of mono-band HF, SSB, QRP transceivers.
-I have also built, multi band, QRP beacon transmitters, sending WSPR mode on 60M – 6M bands at 180 milliwatt.
-More information about my home made equipment can be found on the G6JVT projects pages.
+I very much enjoy home construction and have built, two mono-band HF, SSB, QRP transceivers.
+I have also built, multi band, QRP beacon transmitters, sending WSPR mode on all bands from 60M to 6M with power outputs of between 60 milliwatt up to a maximum of 180 milliwatt (Band dependent).

-My antenna is a Homemade doublet antenna with a flat top, mounted about 6M above ground level, fixed at the east and west ends of my garden.
-The antenna is connected to my transceivers via a Diamond four way antenna switch and antenna tuning units.
+My HF antenna is a Homemade multi-band dipole antenna with a flat top, mounted about 6M above ground level, fixed at the east and west ends of my garden.
+The antenna is connected to my transceivers via a Diamond 4 way antenna switch and antenna tuning units.

 On 2M and 70cm SSB I use a dual band Yagi antenna designed by DK7ZB (5 elements on 2M and 8 elements on 70cm) mounted horizontally above a lightweight rotator at about 8M above ground level.
-I also use a Sharmon X-50 high gain dual band collinear antenna mounted 5M above ground level for local chatting on FM.
+I also have a Diamond X-50 high gain dual band colinear antenna mounted 5.6M above ground level for local chatting on FM.

-The feeder I use for the 2M / 70cm beam and the Sharmon X-50 collinear is Westflex 103, 50 Ohm coaxial cable.
-To feed the 4M dipole, 6M Sirio Tornado, and the 40M doublet, I use RG58C/U Mil. spec 50 Ohm coaxial cable.
+The feeder I use for the 2M / 70cm beam and the Diamond X-50 colinear is Westflex 103, 50 Ohm coaxial cable.
+To feed the 4M dipole, and the 40M doublet, I use RG58C/U Mil. spec 50 Ohm coaxial cable.

-I use Yaesu MD-200A8X desk microphone on the FTDX-1200 and a Yaesu MD-100A8X desk microphone on my FT-991A.
+I use Yaesu MD-200A8X desk microphone on my FT-991A.
 On all other radios I use the manufactures supplied microphones.

-Each year use my Yaesu FT-857D multi mode, multi band transceivers to establish a Special Event Station at my local church, on the middle two Saturday’s in September.
-The antenna I us for the Special Event Station is a home made multi band off centre fed dipole (see GB6SMD).
+Each year use my Yaesu FTdx-1200 multi mode, multi band transceiver, LDG YT-1200 Automatic ATU and Yaesu MD-100 Microphone to set up a Special Event Station (GB6SMW) at my local church during September for CHOTA.
+The antenna I us for the Special Event Station is a home-made multi band off-center fed dipole cut for 40 meter band.

-G6JVT is located in the town of Worthing, on the West Sussex Coast of England.
-For more information about my location, please see my “Locations” page.
+G6JVT is located in the town of Worthing, West Sussex, on the south coast of England.

-I am a member of the World Association of Christian Radio Amateurs and Listeners (W.A.C.R.A.L), Worked All Britain, (WAB), Great Britian Low power group (G-QRP), Radio Society of Great Britain (RSGB) and more… For more information visit my Clubs and Groups page.
+I am a member of the World Association of Christian Radio Amateurs and Listeners (W.A.C.R.A.L), Worked All Britain, (WAB), Great Britain Low power group (G-QRP), Radio Society of Great Britain (RSGB) and more.